Bitbol-Lab/StructPop_Heterogeneity/README.md

 This code generalizes to heterogeneous environments the one provided in the [StructuredPop Repo](https://github.com/Bitbol-Lab/Structured_pop), used in the paper [Frequent asymmetric migrations suppress natural selection in spatially structured populations](https://academic.oup.com/pnasnexus/article/2/11/pgad392/7420192) by Alia Abbara and Anne-Florence Bitbol.

 ## Citation
-If you use this code in your research, please cite our preprint:
+If you use this code in your research, please cite:
 ```bibtex
 @article{fruet2025environment,
   title={Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations},